-If you force yourself to keep up something up that you don’t feel anymore then nobody will feel it anymore.
+If you force yourself to keep up something that you don’t feel anymore then nobody will feel it anymore.
 Something is missing, your spark is missing!

 What is an action worth if it doesn’t come from the heart?
 Where does it come from when not from the heart?
 It comes from nowhere.
 It is like an empty bottle.
 You see this empty bottle and the frustration grows again.
 You are not content anymore with what you are doing and things develop in the opposite direction.
 The power has gone.
-But we need to be power in order to give power.
+But we need to be powerful in order to give power.
 We need to be what we want to give.
 And if we are not what we want to give, we should not try to give it.
 It only wears you out.

 It is not selfish at all to care for yourself.
 It is the only right thing to do in order to enjoy what you are doing.
 Only when you enjoy what you are doing, it contains your passion.
 And you need passion in order to fill your actions with YOU!
 Time-outs are not a sign of weakness or failure.
-The are a sign of taking you and your purpose serious.
+They are a sign of taking you and your purpose seriously.
 You need to take care of yourself in order to be what you want to give.
 You can only be there for others when you are there yourself!
 An empty shell is of no help.
 The more important a person is for others the more important their well-being is.

-If I want to serve others, I need to serve myself in first place.
-I have to find places where I can charge my batteries, where I can fuel my happiness and my positive outlook.
+If I want to serve others, I need to serve myself in the first place.
+I have to find places where I can charge my batteries, where I can feel my happiness and my positive outlook.
 I need to take care of myself.
 Because only when I feel good I can be who I want to be.
 Only when I am strong, I can give strength.
 Only when I feel encouraged I can encourage others.
 I need to feel good in order to make others feel good.
 I need to shine in order to show others that shining is not a gift but an inner concept!

 No, it is not selfish to spoil yourself.
 In fact, it is the only way to be exactly the person this world needs.
-Only when you stick to yourself, believe in yourself, be aware of that wonderful and unique being you are, you can serve others with your gifts and your light.
+Only when you stick to yourself, believe in yourself, and be aware of that wonderful and unique being you are, you can serve others with your gifts and your light.
 You have something within only you can give in your special way.

 If you see someone being exhausted, wouldn’t you tell them to take a break, to take time for themselves?
 Wouldn’t you suggest they should change something in their lives?
 Wouldn’t you tell them how amazing it is what they are doing day by day and that you are asking yourself where they took the power to keep it up?
-Wouldn’t you tell them that it is not at all a sign of failing or weakness but a natural consequence?
+Wouldn’t you tell them that it is not at all a sign of failure or weakness but a natural consequence?
 Wouldn’t you assure them that you totally understand and that it is so much more important that the care for their well-being in order to give what you so love about them?